How to apologize for being late exercise

 John:'No you haven't Ray, we started 5 minutes ago.
 Take a seat.'

 Below is a definition/description of each of the words/phrases in bold from the above text.
-Now fill in the blanks with one of these words/phrases in bold.
-Only use one word/phrase once and write it as it is in the text.
+Now choose the word/phrase from the question's selection box which you believe answers each question.
+Only use one word/phrase once.
 Click on the "Check Answers" button at the bottom of the quiz to check your answers.

 1. Another way to say 'tell me', is